reagrouptest/simple-sinatra-application/README.md

   ```

-3. Clone the git repo for application deployment through ansible.
+3. Clone the git repo for application deployment.

   ```
    sudo mkdir /git